ReptarAzar/highlyclickable/README.md

 # highlyclickable
-A fun game of clicking without a cursor
+A fun game of clicking without a cursor.